Involution game with specialization strategy: Introduction

-On the other hand, the intensification of social competition is an important driving force for the increasingly sophisticated division of labor and the emergence of differentiation strategy or specialization strategy \cite{chen1987origin, norton1993specialization, yang1998specialization, ricoy2003marx, metcalfe2003equilibrium, ruiz2004markets, siebert2006locational, sorensen2008learning, gompers2009specialization, hochberg2015specialization, barker2016asymmetry}.
-Most of these researches are based on economic and social facts, which belong to the research scope of economics or sociology, such as Ref. \cite{metcalfe2003equilibrium} and Ref. \cite{siebert2006locational}, the former's research theme is competition and science and technology policy, and the latter studies the locational competition in the international division of labor.
+The intensification of social competition is an important driving force for competitors to adopt the specialization strategies, which leads to the increasingly sophisticated division of labor \cite{chen1987origin,norton1993specialization,yang1998specialization,ricoy2003marx,metcalfe2003equilibrium,ruiz2004markets,siebert2006locational,sorensen2008learning,gompers2009specialization,hochberg2015specialization,barker2016asymmetry}.
+Most of the related researches are based on economic and social perspectives, which belong to the research scope of economics or sociology, such as Ref. \cite{metcalfe2003equilibrium} and Ref. \cite{siebert2006locational}.
+The topic of Ref. \cite{metcalfe2003equilibrium} is competition and policy on science and technology, and the Ref. \cite{siebert2006locational} studies the locational competition in the international division of labor.
 There are also some researches based on theoretical modeling, for example, Chen \cite{chen1987origin} established a mathematical model to try to explain the origin of division of labor, and concluded that random mechanism plays a very important role in the process of social evolution.
-Differentiation strategy and specialization strategy are common strategies in business competition, some scholars have done some research on these, such as Norton E et al. \cite{norton1993specialization}, Sorenson \cite{sorensen2008learning}, Gompers et al. \cite{gompers2009specialization} and Hochberg et al. \cite{hochberg2015specialization} studied the problems related to the specialization strategy in the venture capital industry; Boehe and Barin \cite{boehe2010corporate}, Banker et al. \cite{banker2014does}, and Semuel et al. \cite{semuel2017effect} studied the relationship between the differentiation strategy and company performance.